DES300 Research Proposal

 14.6.3 Focus Integrity HUD States

 The Focus Integrity HUD has three primary states: aligned, warning, and contested.
 They share a single visual language so that the system feels consistent and legitimate in all three.
 The aligned state is the seductive state — calm, rewarding, motivating.
-The warning state reframes private moments (rest, offline reading, caregiving) as behavioural risk.
+The warning state reframes private moments (rest, offline reading, caregiving) as behavioural risk, echoing concerns about algorithmic misjudgement raised in online proctoring research (Coghlan et al., 2021; Selwyn et al., 2023).
 The contested state turns peers into validators.
 The point of the design is that all three feel like one ordinary system.

 14.6.4 Ethical Risk Map